 Ah, the excitement of starting a new job!
-After months of applications, and many rounds of interviews, the offer to build, lead, and grow a new team finally comes through.
+After months of applications and many rounds of interviews, the offer to build, lead and grow a new team finally comes through.
 You are excited to be moving upward in your career, or maybe just on to a new challenge where all of your best talents and experiences can be put to use every day.

-During your first few days on the job you spend plenty of time learning.
+During your first few days on the job, you spend plenty of time learning.
 Learning about the business of your new employers, meeting lots of new people, and diving into how things get done currently in your new department.
 And that’s when you start to learn about how things were before…

 Scenario A: The “what was” problem

-At some point within your first 2 weeks, you start to hear the stories of how things were before you got there.
-Some of these stories will be positive, even funny, about how great things are due to a team that meshes really well.
+At some point within your first two weeks, you start to hear the stories of how things were before you got there.
+Some of these stories will be positive, even funny, about how great things are due to a team that meshes well.
 You will hear about happy clients, award-winning work, and the hard road it took to get there.
 Some of these stories will be less positive.
 Stories about a team that was not motivated, not collaborative, and not responsive to the needs of internal clients.
 You might even hear about how high of a turnover there has been in the department.
 All of these things, both good and bad, happened because of your predecessor.

 Scenario B: You’ve got big shoes to fill

-Let’s just say your predecessor was the kind of leader who just killed it.
-He did a great job keeping the team engaged, the work interesting, and the clients happy.
+Let’s say your predecessor was the kind of leader who just killed it.
+He did a great job keeping the team engaged, the work enjoyable, and the clients happy.

 Scenario C: You’ve walked into a minefield

 On the other hand, let’s say things were not so great when your predecessor left.
 Maybe that’s the reason they are no longer here in the first place.

 What’s a new leader to do?

+Number 1: Don’t change anything.
 Things may or may not be working as well as you hoped when you walk in the door on your first day.
 For better or for worse, your team is still operating like a machine.
 Throwing a wrench into the works early on could do more harm than you expect.

+Number 2: Be observant, and listen as much as you talk.
 You’re a leader, so you might be tempted to take charge of the situation to make your mark.
 Don’t.
-Instead learn as much as you can about the business, and current state of affairs, before you discuss potential changes with your own boss.
+Instead, learn as much as you can about the business and current state of affairs before discussing potential changes with your boss.

-Unless there are extreme circumstances requiring an immediate change, develop a plan for improving your operations and get buy-in on it from above and below.
+Number 3: Be patient, and have a plan.
+Unless extreme circumstances require an immediate change, develop a plan for improving your operations and get buy-in on it from above and below.

-Resist the urge to remind everyone how much you know, or what you’ve done before to handle a similar situation.
+Number 4: Stop interviewing for the job.
+Resist the urge to remind everyone how much you know or what you’ve done before to handle a similar situation.
 The person who hired you knows that, and they probably told your team and peers already.
 You don’t have as much to prove as you think you do.
-Simply do what you were hired to do.
+Just do what you’ve been hired to do.

+Number 5: Build relationships.
 A big part of leading a team, and its clients, is knowing who you’re working with.
-Take time to get to know people, and learn what drives them.
+Take time to get to know people and learn what drives them.
 It will not only help you be successful, but it will help you get buy-in on your improvement plans later on.

 You have to respect the history of how things were B.Y. (before you), but you can’t let history bog you down.
 Learn from it, but don’t let anyone dwell on the past.
 Build your own history and make your own mark.